enonic/old-xp-doc/doc/developer/projects/structure.rst

     This is where generic http response filters are placed.
 Filters can be used for post processing any given request - also across applications added to a site.
     A common use case is adding script tags to pages - but possibilities are virtually endless.

+site/layouts/
+  Layout controllers should be placed here.
+Layouts are similar to parts, but in addition have one or more regions.
+  Regions enable placement of other components inside the layout. (see :ref:`layout`).

 site/mixins/
   Mixin schema-types are placed here.
 A mixin can be used to add common fields to multiple content-types or other schemas (see :ref:`mixins`).